honmashironeko/ProxyCat/ProxyCat-EN/README-EN.md

 ### Use API to Automatically Retrieve Proxy Addresses

 The tool supports directly calling the API for proxy address retrieval.
-When you set `use_getip = True`, the tool will no longer read from the local `ip.txt` and will instead execute **getip.py** to fetch new proxy addresses.
+When you set `use_getip = True`, the tool will no longer read from the local `ip.txt` and will instead execute **getip.py** to fetch new proxy addresses(Please remember to whitelist your IP).

 In this case, you need to modify the contents of **getip.py** to use your own API, formatted as `IP:PORT`.
 The default is `socks5` protocol; change it manually if using `http`.